shendurelab/LACHESIS/README.md

 #### 3. Compiling the LACHESIS package

 To compile LACHESIS, you must first download and install two other libraries: boost (available at [http://www.boost.org/](http://www.boost.org/)) and SAMtools (available at [http://samtools.sourceforge.net/](http://samtools.sourceforge.net/)).
 Once these are installed, set the shell environment variables `$LACHESIS_BOOST_DIR` and `$LACHESIS_SAMTOOLS_DIR` to point to the directories containing these packages.
 The command for setting an environment variable will depend on what Unix shell you are using.
+For example, in bash, type: `export LACHESIS_BOOST_DIR=/path/to/boost/` and `export LACHESIS_SAMTOOLS_DIR=/path/to/samtools/` (replacing the paths with the paths where you install the libraries.)
+(LACHESIS_BOOST_DIR should have the subdirectory `stage/lib/`.)

-Then, to compile LACHESIS, simply type `make` in the main LACHESIS directory.
+Finally, to compile LACHESIS, simply type `make` in the main LACHESIS directory.

 #### 4. Testing out LACHESIS on a sample dataset